-This is intended to be a brief, objective and technical comparison of Riak and Couchbase (i.e. Couchbase Server).
+This is intended to be a brief, objective, and technical comparison of Riak and Couchbase (i.e. Couchbase Server).
 The Couchbase version described is 2.0.
-The Riak version described is Riak 1.2.x.
-If you feel this comparison is unfaithful at all for whatever reason, please fix it or send an email to firstname.lastname@example.org.
+The Riak version described is Riak 2.x.
+If you feel this comparison is unfaithful for whatever reason, please submit an issue or send an email to firstname.lastname@example.org.

 At A Very High Level

-- Riak is Apache 2.0 licensed; According to Couchbase, they have two free versions: Couchbase open source is Apache 2.0 licensed; Couchbase Server Community Edition (free version) is licensed under a community agreement
+- Riak is Apache 2.0 licensed; according to Couchbase, there are two free versions of Couchbase: the open source version is Apache 2.0 licensed; Couchbase Server Community Edition (free version) is licensed under a community agreement

 - Riak is written primarily in Erlang with some bits in C; Couchbase is written in Erlang and C/C++

 The table below gives a high level comparison of Riak and Couchbase features/capabilities.
-To keep this page relevant in the face of rapid development on both sides, low level details are found in links to Riak and Couchbase online documentation.
+To keep this page relevant in the face of rapid development on both sides, low-level details are found in links to the online documentation for both Riak and Couchbase.

 |Data Versioning and Consistency||Riak uses a data structure called a vector clock to reason about causality and staleness of stored values.
 Vector clocks enable clients to always write to the database in exchange for consistency conflicts being resolved at read time by either application or client code.
 Vector clocks can be configured to store copies of a given datum based on size and age of said datum.
 There is also an option to disable vector clocks and fall back to simple time-stamp based “last-write-wins”.||Couchbase is strongly consistent within a datacenter, replicating data between nodes in a cluster for failover.
 Inter-datacenter replication follows an eventually consistent CouchDB replication model.
 Via CouchDB, documents are internally revisioned (stored in a “_rev” value).
 However, prior revisions will be removed on a file compaction operation, making them unreliable.||Concurrency||In Riak, any node in the cluster can coordinate a read/write operation for any other node.
 Riak stresses availability for writes and reads, and puts the burden of resolution on the client at read time.||Couchbase claims to be ACID-compliant on a per-item basis, but has no multi-operation transactions.
 Couchbase clients connect to a server list (or via a proxy) where keys are sharded across the nodes.
 Couchbase nodes inherit memcached’s default (and recommended) connection limit of 10k.|